 The Truro Business Park currently has lots available for sale.
 See below and attached Information Fact Sheets for individual lot attributes.

-For more information on the future expansion of the Park, including lot availability, please contact the Business & Economic Development Office directly.
+For more information please contact the Business & Economic Development Office directly.

 Lots are available for sale with an approval of development from the Truro Industrial Development Society.

 Within the Truro Business Park ( pdf Map Overview (414 KB) ):

 - pdf Lot 408B: Blakeney Drive (12.84 MB)

 - pdf Lot 527: Blakeney Drive (13.60 MB)

 - pdf Lot 502A: Industrial Avenue (3.16 MB)

 - pdf Lot 503A: Industrial Avenue (3.17 MB)

 - pdf Lot 509B: Industrial Avenue (3.03 MB)